 This Quarterly Report on Form 10-Q includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-This Act provides a "safe harbor" for forward-looking statements to encourage companies to provide prospective information about themselves as long as they identify these statements as forward-looking and provide meaningful cautionary statements identifying important factors that could cause actual results to differ from the projected results.
+This Act provides a "safe harbor" for forward-looking statements to encourage companies to provide prospective information about themselves as long as they identify these statements as forwardlooking and provide meaningful cautionary statements identifying important factors that could cause actual results to differ from the projected results.
 All statements other than statements of historical fact made in this Quarterly Report on Form 10-Q are forward-looking.
-In particular, statements herein regarding economic outlook, industry prospects and trends; industry partnerships; future results of operations or financial position; future spending; breakeven revenue point; expected market growth; market acceptance of our newly introduced or upgraded products or services; the sufficiency of our cash to fund future operations and capital requirements; development, introduction and shipment of new products or services; changing foreign operations; trade issues and tariffs; and any other guidance on future periods are forward-looking statements.
-Forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance, achievements, or other future events.
+In particular, statements herein regarding economic outlook, industry prospects and trends; industry partnerships; future results of operations or financial position; future spending; breakeven revenue point; expected market conditions, decline or growth; market acceptance of our newly introduced or upgraded products or services; the sufficiency of our cash to fund future operations and capital requirements; development, introduction and shipment of new products or services; changing foreign operations; trade issues and tariffs; and any other guidance on future periods are forward-looking statements.
+Forward-looking statements reflect management's current expectations and are inherently uncertain.
+Although we believe that the expectations reflected in these forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance, achievements, or other future events.
 Moreover, neither Data I/O nor anyone else assumes responsibility for the accuracy and completeness of these forward-looking statements.
 We are under no duty to update any of these forward-looking statements after the date of this Quarterly Report.
 The Reader should not place undue reliance on these forward-looking statements.
-The discussions above and in the section in Item 1A., Risk Factors "Cautionary Factors that could cause these differences.
+The discussions above and in the section in Item 1A., Risk Factors "Cautionary Factors That May Affect Future Results" in our Annual report on Form 10-K for the year ended December 31, 2018, describe some, but not all, of the factors that could cause these differences.